-Similar to the jury, people's jurors' main responsibility on the bench is to conduct fact-finding in the trial.
-What is different is that the people's jurors enjoy the same rights as regular judges after assuming their posts and sit on the bench with the regular judges.
-People's jurors are selected from citizens who are non-legal professionals with certain requirements regarding:
+Similar to the jury, people's jurors' main responsibility in the bench is to conduct fact finding in the trial.
+What is different is that the people's jurors enjoy the same rights as regular judges after assuming their posts and sit in the bench with the regular judges.
+People's jurors are selected from citizens who are non-legal professionals with certain requirements regarding age, education and historical record of conduct.

-- age;

-- education; and

-- historical record of conduct.